GeorgeManakanatas/SimpleSite/README.md

 ```
 root
-+-- server.js         # Starts the application
-+-- package.json      # Details the packages imported with npm

 +-- Readme.md         # The project readme file
 ---- back_end        # All the projects back_end code
 ---- front_end       # All the projects front_end code
----- config          # All the configuration files (front and back end)
 ---- node_modules    # Folder with all the modules from npm
 ```